maddie480/ExtendedVariantMode/README.md

 * **Hyperdash Speed** and **Wallbouncing speed**: controls the speed of hyperdashes (stacks up with X speed) or wallboucing (stacks up with jump height)
 * **Disable neutral jumping**: Prevents you from using that technique to climb walls without losing stamina.
 Neutral jumps now behave like normal jumps!
 * **Badeline Chasers Everywhere**: Get Badeline to chase you on every screen in the mountain (with customizable number of Badelines because why not).
+* **Regular Hiccups**: Exactly like the vanilla variant, but you can set the hiccup frequency instead of having a random delay between 1.2 and 1.8 seconds.
+You can make it go down to 0.1 second.
+Except you shouldn't. _(Please note this won't have any effect if the vanilla Hiccups variant is enabled.)_

 This has some Troll Variants too (weird ideas that somehow got implemented anyway):
 * **Force Duck on Ground**: Exactly what it says, you have to duck whenever you touch the ground!